 Remember – zipper towards lining and seam towards the outside fabric.

-Be careful when sewing over the thicker joins.
-You might want to hand turn your wheel.
+Be careful when sewing over the thicker joins at the ends of the zipper.
+You might want to hand turn your wheel as it is not worth risking bending or breaking a needle.

 I hope you enjoyed this zipper pouch tutorial, here are some more from my blog –